Click a heading below to read more about the different types of in-school programs that we offer.

 - For the safety of our clients and our artists, Think 360 Artists are required to undergo background checks through the Colorado Bureau of Investigations.

 What’s the difference between a workshop, residency and performance?

 A workshop is a short, focused session with an artist and a group of students.
-Part-time residencies are a series of 3 or more workshops with an artist and the same group of students, allowing for a more in-depth arts experience.
-Full-time residencies place the artist in a school for a week at a time for the entire duration of each day.
-A one-week, full-time residency includes 15 workshops and artist studio time.
+Residencies are a series of 3 or more workshops, allowing for a more in-depth arts experience.
+Residencies may include open studio time with the artist.
 Performances are for groups of 250 students or less.
 For groups larger than 250 people, performances can be booked back-to back (double-performances).
 Artists set their own fees for performances and workshops.

 We can customize the residency workshops to fit your schedule.
 They can all occur within the same week, once a week, once a month, etc. Each workshop lasts about 45 – 60 minutes long, but we can schedule workshops back to back (2 hours long) if that works best with your schedule.
 All workshops are designed for approximately 30 students.
 Please do not combine classes for these programs.

-What is ‘studio time’ in the full-time residency?
+What is ‘open studio time’ in a residency?